 The many faces of XBRL

-Under ACRA’s mandates, a small percentage of Singapore companies need to file full financial statements in XBRL.
-A larger cohort has to file financial statement highlights and the remaining don’t have to file at all.
+Under ACRA’s mandates, a small percentage of Singapore companies must file full financial statements in XBRL.
+A larger cohort has to file financial statement highlights, and the remaining don’t have to file.

-Meanwhile, XBRL is maturing very fast, with the discourse in major XBRL regimes already having moved to the consumption of XBRL data.
-A large number of companies peddling data integration and analytics solutions have arrived on the XBRL scene, mainly in the US.
-There are two things that we need to focus on here:
+Meanwhile, XBRL is maturing very fast, with the discourse in major XBRL regimes already moving to consuming XBRL data.
+Many companies peddling data integration and analytics solutions have arrived on the XBRL scene, mainly in the US.

 XBRL has had movement on other fronts too.
 There have been precedents for the use of XBRL in municipal data collection.
-In Spain, uses of XBRL for collecting and submitting civic data have been successful.
+In Spain, the uses of XBRL for collecting and submitting civic data has been successful.

-The US DATA Act 2014 plans to collect government spending data in XBRL, with the aim of increasing transparency.
+The US DATA Act 2014 plans to collect government spending data in XBRL to increase transparency.
 The initial pilots are already underway.

 With Singapore’s small land area and high office density, both XBRLised municipal data collection and SBR are eminently viable.
 This is where the increasing consumption of XBRL data (and the development of analytics solutions) converges with XBRL’s versatility and usability in areas other than pure business reporting.
 This convergence is critical because the future of XBRL will be shaped by how useful it is for analysis and decision-making.

-Singapore is a very important business centre.
-Successful and useful XBRL in Singapore could start off a wave of such broader implementations in the Asia-Pacific region and create similar value for everyone involved.
+Singapore is a very important business center.
+Successful and useful XBRL in Singapore could start a wave of such broader implementations in the Asia-Pacific region and create similar value for everyone involved.

-DataTracks is a global leader in preparation of financial statements in XBRL and iXBRL formats.
-With over 10 years’ experience, DataTracks prepares more than 12,000 XBRL statements annually for filing with regulators such as SEC in the United States, HMRC in the United Kingdom, Revenue in Ireland, ACRA in Singapore and MCA in India.
-DataTracks provides world-class services with its team of certified accountants experienced in US GAAP, UK GAAP, India GAAP, SFRS and IFRS.
+DataTracks is a global leader in preparing financial statements in XBRL and iXBRL formats.
+With over 10 years of experience, DataTracks prepares more than 12,000 XBRL statements annually for filing with regulators such as SEC in the United States, HMRC in the United Kingdom, Revenue in Ireland, ACRA in Singapore, and MCA in India.
+DataTracks provides world-class services with its team of certified accountants experienced in US GAAP, UK GAAP, India GAAP, SFRS, and IFRS.

-The views expressed are that of the author’s and DataTracks is not responsible for the contents or views expressed therein.
+The views expressed are that of the author and DataTracks is not responsible for the contents or views expressed therein.
 If any part of this blog is incorrect, inappropriate or violates the IP rights of any person or organization, please alert us at firstname.lastname@example.org.
-We will take immediate action to correct any violation
+We will take immediate action to correct any violation.